Dyalog/ride/docs/protocol.md

 ```json
 ["Continue",{"win":123}] // RIDE -> Interpreter
 ```
-Request restart of the APL program.
-(Black arrow in ODE)
+Request resume execution of the current thread.

-:red_circle: "Continue" to restart? -- that doesn't sounds right...

 <a name=ContinueTrace></a>
 ```json
 ["ContinueTrace",{"win":123}] // RIDE -> Interpreter
 ```
-Request resumption of tracing an APL program.
-(White arrow in ODE)
+Request resume execution of the current function, but stop on the next line of the calling function.

 <a name=Cutback></a>
 ```json